tinemlakar/ps-wasm-proposal-airdrop-demo/frontend/README.md

-# Wasm airdrop prebuild solution
+# Wasm airdrop prebuild solution frontend

+This repository contains source code for wasm nft proposal Airdrop website.

+## Overview

+This solution consists of an admin for managing proposal voters that get an NFT airdrop.

 ## Stack